-The Income Tax Act was enacted in the year1961.
-It is the statue under which all issues regarding taxation is listed and stated.
-The act includes all forms of levy, administration, collection & income tax recovery.
-The fundamental aim of the act is to consolidate and amend the rules of taxation in the country to ensure economic stability and proper circulation of wealth throughout all sectors.
-The act consists of long lists of varied sections with each section having different aspects relating to the taxation of the country.
+The Income Tax Act was enacted in the year 1961.
+It is the statute under which all issues regarding taxation are listed and stated.
+The Act includes all forms of levy, administration, collection & income tax recovery.
+The fundamental aim of the Act is to consolidate and amend the rules of taxation in the country to ensure economic stability and proper circulation of wealth throughout all sectors.
+The Act consists of long lists of varied sections, with each section having different aspects relating to the taxation of the country.

-These heads detail the information about when the Tax is to be charged and the certain requirement to be fulfilled for taxation liabilities.
-Each of these head has their own separate conditions that are needed to be fulfilled so as to make the income generated from these sources taxable.
-These conditions are mentioned in different Sections of the Income Tax Act itself.
+These above-mentioned heads of income inform when the tax is to be charged and the requirement to be fulfilled for taxation liabilities.
+Each of these heads of income has its separate conditions that are needed to be fulfilled to make the income generated from these sources taxable.
+These conditions are mentioned in different Sections of the Income Tax Act.

-After making a total aggregate of the total amount of income excluding the exemptions if, at all present, the total amount or gross salary is then charged under this income head of the Act.
+After making a total aggregate of the total amount of income excluding the exemptions if, at all present, the total amount of gross salary is then charged under this head of income.

 All basic salaries along with commissions and bonuses are completely liable to taxation.

-Under the income head for salary, the salaries include allowances and there are some allowances that are exempt from tax under some conditions.
-Allowances are; as per the Act, a fixed amount of money paid to an employee in regard to the labor and service are done by him.
+Under this head of income, some allowances are exempt from tax under some conditions.
+Allowances are: As per the Act, a fixed amount of money paid to an employee concerning the labor and service are made by him.
 The allowance is generally included with the salary unless specific exemptions are mentioned.
-Some exemptions for allowances are conveyance allowance: allowance given for the purpose of the allowance is exempt from tax up to a limit of rupees 800 per month.
+Every employer must deduct TDS from the salaries of their employees.

-Leave allowance trade or LTA denotes the expenditure incurred for travel when you go on a trip for vacation purposes alone or with a group of friends of the family.
-As this is paid, it is free of tax twice in a span of 4 years.
+Leave travel allowance: Leave allowance trade, or LTA denotes the expenditure incurred for travel when you go on a trip for vacation purposes alone or with a group of friends or family.
+As this is paid, it is free of tax twice in 4 years.

-Another head in the Income Tax Act, this clause shed light and detail about the taxation policy on the house or real estate that you as a tax payer are residing in.
+Another head of the Income Tax Act is income from house property.
+This part sheds light and detail about the taxation policy on the house or real estate that you, as a taxpayer, are residing in.
 Vacant house property is considered as 'self-occupied' in regards to the purpose of income tax.
 In the situation that a taxpayer owns more than a single self-occupied house, then only one house is treated and considered as a single self-occupancy house property.
 Rest is considered to be let out.

 For income from house property to be taxable, a few conditions must be satisfied and fulfilled.